 - Implementation of ML pipelines which let data engineers and data scientists collaborate on multiple experiments using various datasets with clear provenance.

-- Ensure highest unit and functional test coverage of all platform components in automated fashion for shorter release cycles and greater customer satisfaction.
+- Ensure the highest unit and functional test coverage of all platform components in an automated fashion for shorter release cycles and greater customer satisfaction.

-Digital technologies are evolving rapidly, providing a host of new opportunities for businesses to capitalize on the power of their data, create efficiencies, improve quality and performance, and drive profitable growth.
-Innovation is a never-ending process and Ness is committed to improving our understanding of these partners to provide ongoing value.
+Digital transformation technologies and business transformation frameworks are evolving rapidly, providing new opportunities for businesses to capitalize on the power of their data, create efficiencies, improve quality and performance, and drive profitable growth.
+Innovation is a never-ending process, and Ness is committed to improving our understanding of these partners to provide lasting value.

 About Ness Digital Engineering